HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/angular.md

 - Anonymous comments can cause serious damage to your website's reputation.

 - WWW or no WWW – whether your website is brand-new or has been hosted for a few months already will depend entirely on its stage.
 If it brand-new, you must definitely choose whether to use www or non-www in the URL of your site.

+- CSS was designed to format technical document, that was its purpose of life, but that is not what we use it for.
+We use it for all kinds of stuff that it is very badly suited for.
+We use it as it is only option.

+- URI stands for Uniform Resource Identifier, this is used to reference web pages, images, videos, files and pretty much any resource available to a computer, tablet, or smart phone, the browser processes in terms of URI. jQuery use term of URL for web pages.

+- It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to subtract.

+- Danger driven development – where we are doing crazy reckless stuff in the code just to keep in interesting.
+Always take the time to code well.